 Amy was wealthy, independent and obese, the result of a glandular problem that developed in her teens.
-Her debut season was ruined and she didn’t find a husband.
+Her weight ruined her debut and she didn’t find a husband.
 Her parents wouldn’t let her attend college, believing it unseemly for a Lowell girl.
-(Her brother Abbott would become president of Harvard University.)
-Amy found solace in the quiet old Athenaeum that her great-great-grandfather helped found in 1807.
+(Lawrence, her brother, would become president of Harvard University.)
+She compensated by reading voraciously.
+Amy found solace in the quiet old Athenaeum, which her great-great-grandfather helped found in 1807.

 When she traveled by rail, she would ask for a hammer if her sleeping car was too stuffy.
 Then she’d smash the glass and tell the conductor to send her the bill.
 Hotels were instructed to put 16 pillows on her bed, shroud the mirrors in black and stop all clocks in her room because she liked quiet.

-Amy Lowell and her friend Elizabeth Ward Perkins waged a spirited campaign to preserve the old building.
+Amy Lowell and her friend Elizabeth Ward Perkins began a campaign to preserve the old building.
 One bold tactic was to run for two of the 15 seats on the Boston Athenaeum’s board of trustees.
-When the election was held on Feb.
-9, 1903, both women lost.
-However Lowell’s brother Dr. Lawrence Lowell won one of the seats.
+Both women lost the election, held on Feb.
+9, 1903.
+However Lowell’s brother, Dr. Lawrence Lowell, won one of the seats.

 The Lowells scored another victory that day: Opinions were divided on the proposed sale.
-A motion was proposed to postpone action on it, and it passed.
-An angry William Sloan Kennedy wrote to the Boston Evening Transcript complaining “two ladies had discourteously defeated two years’ unremunerated labor of the self-sacrificing trustees who had worked on plans for removal.”
+A motion passed to postpone action on it.
+An angry William Sloan Kennedy then wrote to the Boston Evening Transcript complaining “two ladies had discourteously defeated two years’ unremunerated labor of the self-sacrificing trustees who had worked on plans for removal.”

 Another Lowell brother – Percival, the Harvard astronomer — shot back on his sister’s behalf.
 “Our forefathers spent all their time cutting down all the trees they could lay their hands on, we are now spending time and money planting others,” he wrote.

-A postcard vote was taken.
+The members took a postcard vote.
 When the ballots came in, 349 stockholders voted to stay, 284 to move.
 Amy Lowell had carried the day.

-The land on Arlington Street was sold.
+The trustees then sold the land on Arlington Street.
 By 1906, the Athenaeum was repaired, cleaned, painted, heated, strengthened, fireproofed and modernized.
 It is now open for tours on Tuesdays and Thursdays – and for membership.

-Amy Lowell started to write poetry while she was fighting to save the Athenaeum.
-She threw herself into the new Imagist style and fiercely supported the modernist poet Ezra Pound, who didn’t always appreciate her help.
+Amy Lowell started to write poetry while fighting to save the Athenaeum.
+She threw herself into the new Imagist style and fiercely supported the modernist poet Ezra Pound.
+Pound didn’t always appreciate her help.
 She became such a celebrity that letters addressed to “Amy Lowell, Poet, Boston,” reached her.

 Today on the Boston Athenaeum’s website, Rachel Jirka posted, “She was a forceful voice for modern poetry in the early 20th century, and it is thanks to Amy Lowell that the Modernist movement developed in American literature and culture.”